-Add your details and our broker partner Mojo will find the best first time buyer mortgage rates for you
+Add your details and our broker partner Mojo will find the best first-time buyer mortgage rates for you

 Possibly.
 If you’ve never owned a home before, you are considered a first-time buyer, which means you can apply for a first-time buyer mortgage.

-You are not considered to be a first-time buyer if you’ve ever owned or inherited property - even if you’ve never lived there.
+However, you are not considered to be a first-time buyer if you’ve ever owned or inherited property - even if you’ve never lived there.

 It’s worth bearing in mind that most mortgage deals available to first-time buyers are also available to those who already own a home.

-You’ll get a discount on Stamp Duty if you’re a first-time buyer, but if you are buying as a couple and one of you has previously owned a property, the other will forfeit their first-time buyer status.
+You’ll also get a discount on Stamp Duty if you’re a first-time buyer, but if you are buying as a couple and one of you has previously owned a property, the other will forfeit their first-time buyer status.

 There’s good news for commercial property owners, though.
 If you've owned a shop or restaurant but have never owned a home, you can still be considered a first-time buyer.